 Impressions.
 One comes to mind.
 The two packs of D-cell batteries for the fan did not last long.
 One night waking up around midnight, unable to breathe in the heat.
 Stifling, pressing heat and humidity, like when I was a kid how I’d sometimes get stuck in a sleeping bag and couldn’t find my way out.
 We decided to go to the car and run the air conditioner.
 Saving gas?
 This was an emergency.
 Turning on the radio, and scanning the dial.
 And not a radio station on the air, not in AM or FM.
 All gone silent.
 Some to conserve diesel, some because they have not yet returned to air.
 I thought of Will Smith in “I Am Legend.”

 The mind does funny things when the future is so uncertain.
-The people on the radio mentioned that many nations were sending aid.
-We saw huge airplanes, much larger than the normal ones, lining up for descent to the airport (we live in the approach path).
-We heard that the President of the USA was going to be at a church we attend sometimes.
+Nothing outside your immediate field of view matters.
+Time slows when you can’t sleep and there is no breeze to escape the punishing Sahara heat that a hurricane dumps as it leaves.
+There’s a smell in the air that is more than olfactory, part ozone and mud and part the bigness inside an empty stadium.
+It’s not that there was a lot of damage; it’s that nothing was undamaged.
+Every tree ripped as if by monster hands, every sign tipped or askew, every house stripped of color or roof or just a foundation slab where there used to be a house.
+When it was on, the people on the radio mentioned that many nations were sending aid.
+We saw huge airplanes, much larger than the normal ones, lining up for descent to the airport (we live under the approach path).
+We became vaguely aware that the President of the USA was going to be at a church where we have friends.
 We were a block away at the moment.
 All we felt was annoyance at the traffic jam.
 Our neighborhood, largely spared the worst of the storm, never saw anyone from FEMA or the National Guard.
 We were grateful and knew why, but felt cut off all the same.

 Then late one night, we walked outside into the dark to the front of our condo.
 People were standing there, holding their phones in the air.
 Apparently some signal was getting through.
 My phone started buzzing.
 As I sat on the curb to read the messages, tears came.
 Past clients from all over the world were writing.
 A note from China: “We’re praying for you.”
 A note from the USA: “Please let me know if there’s anything I can do.”
 A note from Sri Lanka: “Dear sir: We know what it is to experience cyclones.
 Here is $30 to help.”
 And so on.
 Life outside Puerto Rico was continuing, but here dozens of people I had never met were thinking about my wife and I, asking how things were going.
 From a client in New Zealand: “No worries, mate.
 We will wait till you get back on your feet.”